 Spotted a famous musician in Dublin recently?
 There’s a fair chance they were coming out of DIT’s school of commercial music.
-Situated on Francis Street in Dublin 8, the British and Irish Institute of Modern Music (BIMM) holds regular masterclasses for its students with world-class musicians: Imelda May, Danny O’Donoghue of The Script, Smashing Pumpkins drummer Jimmy Chamberlain and even Hozier have paid surprise visits.
+Situated on Francis Street in Dublin 8, the The British and Irish Modern Music Institute (BIMM) holds regular masterclasses for its students with world-class musicians: Imelda May, Danny O’Donoghue of The Script, Smashing Pumpkins drummer Jimmy Chamberlain and even Hozier have paid surprise visits.
 US singer-songwriter John Grant offered a songwriting masterclass.
 U2’s The Edge has attended a BIMM graduation ceremony.

 “Students attend BIMM for many reasons ranging from an aim to have a sustainable career in the music industry to becoming a successful artist in their own right” says BIMM principal Alan Cullivan.
 “They could be a session musician, music teacher, studio sessions player, manager or promoter.
 Some students attend BIMM with the main aim of becoming a better musician and to have a degree with the transferrable skills that can be achieved with all honours degrees.”

 We prefer our tutors to be current and active in the industry so they can pass on their first-hand experience to students in the ever-changing and evolving world of the music industry

 BIMM prides itself on the fact that all the teachers are current music industry practitioners.
 “We prefer our tutors to be current and active in the industry so they can pass on their first-hand experience to students in the ever-changing and evolving world of the music industry,” says Cullivan.
 “The tutors dedicate varying amounts of time to teaching here in BIMM, and at times our tutors cannot commit to teaching because they are away touring or working on projects.”